Piecewise orthogonal collocation for computing periodic solutions of renewal equations: Introduction

-Some progress has been made nevertheless as far as RFDEs are concerned.
-With regard to software tools, some already allow to study various aspects of RFDEs defined by discrete delays without any prior manual discretization.
-The main example is perhaps \texttt{DDE-Biftool} \cite{ddebiftool}, in which the computation of periodic solutions is based on the piecewise orthogonal collocation method already proposed in \cite{elir00}, although a theoretical proof of the convergence of the method for the general form of an RFDE was presented much later and only recently in \cite{ab20mas}, based on the abstract approach in \cite{mas15NM} to compute numerical solutions of general Boundary Value Problems (BVPs, see also \cite{mas15I,mas15II}).
-An extension of this collocation method to compute periodic solutions of REs has been first applied in \cite{bdls16} in the framework of the expert-pseudospectral approach, although the method is not even described therein.
-Indeed, a formal description appeared first in \cite{aa20} and \cite{ab19} where its validity was only shown by means of some numerical experiments.
+In many applications, the main interest is towards the dynamical analysis of the concerned models, including the computation of invariant sets (such as equilibria and periodic solutions) and the study of their asymptotic stability.
+Regarding periodic solutions, the piecewise orthogonal collocation method to compute those of Renewal Equations (REs) has been first applied in \cite{bdls16}, although the method is not even described therein.
+Indeed, a formal description appeared first in \cite{aa20} and \cite{ab19} where its validity is only shown by means of some numerical experiments.

-The aim of the present paper is to discuss this method for computing periodic solutions of REs in detail for the first time, having in mind their vast presence in the field of population dynamics \cite{bdgpv12,feller1941,iannelli94,lotka1939}.
-Moreover, we prove its validity rigorously by means of a theoretical convergence analysis, inspired by the successful approach of \cite{ab20mas} for RFDEs, by tackling the nontrivial challenges due to the inherent differences concerning the class of equations and the relevant spaces of functions.
+The aim of the present paper is to give a detailed illustration of the method and provide a rigorous convergence analysis, having in mind the vast presence of REs in the field of population dynamics \cite{bdgpv12,feller1941,iannelli94,lotka1939}.
+The convergence analysis follows the main ideas used in \cite{ab20mas} for Retarded Functional Differential Equations (RFDEs), which is in turn based on the abstract approach in \cite{mas15NM}. \cite{ab20mas} represents indeed the solution of the long-standing problem of lack of a rigorous proof of convergence for RFDEs.
+The contribution of the present paper consists in extending the piecewise collocation and its convergence to REs, by tackling the nontrivial challenges due to the inherent differences concerning the class of equations and the relevant spaces of functions.
+While some of such challenges are mostly technical, the more consistent ones bring the necessity to resort to the theory of resolvents for Volterra Integral Equations (VIEs, see Appendix \ref{s_appendix}).